 The finding that conformity is more likely to occur when responses are public than when they are private is the reason government elections require voting in secret, so we are not coerced by others (Figure 2).
 The Asch effect can be easily seen in children when they have to publicly vote for something.
 For example, if the teacher asks whether the children would rather have extra recess, no homework, or candy, once a few children vote, the rest will comply and go with the majority.
 In a different classroom, the majority might vote differently, and most of the children would comply with that majority.
 When someone’s vote changes if it is made in public versus private, this is known as compliance.
 Compliance can be a form of conformity.
 Compliance is going along with a request or demand, even if you do not agree with the request.
-In Asch’s studies, the participants complied by giving the wrong answers, but privately did not accept that the obvious wrong answers were correct.
+In Asch’s studies, the participants complied by giving the wrong answers, but privately did not accept that the obviously wrong answers were correct.

 Now that you have learned about the Asch line experiments, why do you think the participants conformed?
 The correct answer to the line segment question was obvious, and it was an easy task.
 Researchers have categorized the motivation to conform into two types: normative social influence and informational social influence (Deutsch & Gerard, 1955).

-In normative social influence, people conform to the group norm to fit in, to feel good, and to be accepted by the group.
+In normative social influence, people conform to the group norm to fit in, feel good, and be accepted by the group.
 However, with informational social influence, people conform because they believe the group is competent and has the correct information, particularly when the task or situation is ambiguous.
 What type of social influence was operating in the Asch conformity studies?
 Since the line judgment task was unambiguous, participants did not need to rely on the group for information.
 Instead, participants complied to fit in and avoid ridicule, an instance of normative social influence.

-An example of informational social influence may be what to do in an emergency situation.
+An example of informational social influence may be what to do in an emergency.
 Imagine that you are in a movie theater watching a film and what seems to be smoke comes in the theater from under the emergency exit door.
 You are not certain that it is smoke—it might be a special effect for the movie, such as a fog machine.
 When you are uncertain you will tend to look at the behavior of others in the theater.
 If other people show concern and get up to leave, you are likely to do the same.
 However, if others seem unconcerned, you are likely to stay put and continue watching the movie (Figure 3).

 How would you have behaved if you were a participant in Asch’s study?
 Many students say they would not conform, that the study is outdated, and that people nowadays are more independent.
-To some extent this may be true.
+To some extent, this may be true.
 Research suggests that overall rates of conformity may have reduced since the time of Asch’s research.
 Furthermore, efforts to replicate Asch’s study have made it clear that many factors determine how likely it is that someone will demonstrate conformity to the group.
 These factors include the participant’s age, gender, and socio-cultural background (Bond & Smith, 1996; Larsen, 1990; Walker & Andrade, 1996).